Use logic to show or hide certain fields depending on the information you enter. With this feature, you will only see the relevant fields.

 With rules, you can also choose to add multiple conditions.
 If one of the conditions is true, an action will follow; for example, if the emergency exit is broken or there is something missing, the remarks and photo must appear.
-Do this by clicking on Add Rule and choose the conditions that the emergency exit is broken or something is missing and select the option any and add the required actions.
+Do this by clicking on Add Rule and choosing the conditions that the emergency exit is broken or something is missing and selecting the option any and adding the required actions.

 4. Use the Search-widget